Kensaroven/Kensaroven/README.md

 My passion for data and the business impacts of data are never ending, as I age through and witness the wonders it can perform.
 I am an experienced data scientist with 4 years of work experience in the field of analytics and wish to contribute more over challenging business problems.

 I am an avid marathonist, pencil artist and a music lover.
-I would love to express more about myself.
+I would love to express more on myself.

 <img width="1344" alt="image" src="https://user-images.githubusercontent.com/60126568/231059993-17e5eabd-b7d2-45fe-b633-cd4f98b0fa0b.png">